magsenche/hanazono/docs/notes/code/docker.md

 Access the application through your browser or API client on port 80, and Nginx will handle the proxying to your web application.

 ## Flashcards
-??? question "`Docker Image`?"
-    A blueprint or template containing all necessary files, dependencies, and configurations to create a running instance of a container

-??? question "`Docker Container`"
-    A container is a running instance of an image, encapsulating the application and its dependencies

 ??? question "Docker: What does the RUN instruction do in a Dockerfile"
     It executes commands during the image building phase